usdot-its-jpo-data-portal/nl-metrics-ingest/README.md

 # ntl-metrics-ingest

-This is script that takes data from a specific CSV file format and uploads data to a specific Google Sheets document.
+This is a utility script that updates a Google Sheets file using two local csv files.
+Not for generic use.

 ## Getting Started